 Is All That Screen Time Hurting Your Eyes?

 With the various lockdown measures across the world (and the circuit breaker measures in Singapore), most of us, regardless of age, are spending a lot more time on digital devices.
 Be it staring at our laptops for longer hours as we work from home, or watching YouTube and Netflix videos to stave off weekend boredom, device usage has hit the roof during this Covid-19 period.
-Needless to say, digitally-native teenagers and children inevitably spend more hours on digital devices too, especially with the implementation of home-based learnings with schools now closed.
+Needless to say, digitally-native teenagers and children inevitably spend more hours on digital devices too, especially with the implementation of home-based learnings.

 The Digital Strain on Your Eyes - Are You Feeling It?